harmonicalchemy/modular-emacs/README.md

 ### Graphviz:

 Harmonic Alchemy Modular Emacs comes integrated with the popular **Graphviz utility** which allows the creation of nice graphs, flowcharts, data diagrams, etc. using a powerful scripting language called **dot**...
-The Emacs mode for Graphvis is: **`graphviz-dot-mode`**
+The Emacs mode for Graphviz is: **`graphviz-dot-mode`**

 Modular Emacs invokes: **`graphviz-dot-mode`** when you visit files ending in either: **`.dot`** or **`.gv`**